fshowalter/movielog/reviews/oceans-thirteen-2007.md

 ---
-sequence: 73
-date: 2017-01-09
+date: 2016-11-27
 imdb_id: tt0496806
 title: Ocean's Thirteen (2007)
 grade: A-
-slug: ocean-s-thirteen-2007
+slug: oceans-thirteen-2007
 ---

 _Ocean's Thirteen_ resurrects the caper picture.

 What is a caper?
 It's a film centered on an elaborate ruse perpetrated by lovable rogues.
-The genre peaked with _The Sting (1973)_, then gave way to the grittier heist genre.
+The genre peaked with <span data-imdb-id="tt0070735">_The Sting_</span>, then gave way to the grittier heist genre.
 But while heists get bloody, capers are rarely life-and-death scenarios.
 Today, the caper picture lies largely forgotten, save the occasional farcical comedy.
 But director Steven Soderbergh proves the old genre has legs.

 This film's lovable rogues come together to avenge their mentor (Elliott Gould) who's been double-crossed by casino mogul Willy Bank (Al Pacino).